non/pairing/README.md

 *pairing* group, and set the permission to ensure all group members can create (and read) files in the directory.
 If you used a different location, or group name, modify the commands accordingly.

+#### 5. Install the pair script

+The location you choose should be in every users' `PATH`.
+A good choice might be the `/usr/local/bin` directory.

 That's it!